j8unit-team/parent-pom/README.md

-# j8unit-parent
+# parent-pom

-The Parent POM of the J8Unit Projects.
+The Parent POM of all the J8Unit Projects